jaxdb/jaxdb/jsql/README.md

    **`*`** For vendors that do not support UNSIGNED types, the maximum value bounds are constrained by the value bounds of the signed limit.

    **`@`** <samp>DECIMAL</samp> precision, scale and value ranges varry with each vendor.
-This type's bounds in RDB are therefore vendor specific.
+This type's bounds in JAX-DB are therefore vendor specific.
 Refer to the following table for vendor-specific limits.

 <br>